Jump to Recipe

 I quickly changed my plans and made the Butter Chicken as a prepped lunch today, and I tucked a few containers in the freezer for those “Ugh, what am I gonna take for lunch?!” days.

-How long should I let the chicken marinate?
+How long should the chicken marinate?

 I like to let the chicken marinate in the mixture of garam masala, turmeric, lemon juice, ginger, garlic, oil, and coconut cream overnight.
 The chicken is so tender and flavorful, seriously!
 If you want is sooner though, just give it 30 minutes to marinate.

-Then you should check out some of my other healthy and delicious dinner recipes:
+If you like this recipe, then you should check out some of my other healthy and delicious dinner recipes:

 - Buffalo Chicken Stuffed Sweet Potatoes (Whole30)